-Mr. Litman has 20 years of experience in the field of environmental science, with a specialization in applied environmental chemistry.
+Mr. Litman has more than 20 years of experience in the field of environmental science, with a specialization in applied environmental chemistry.
 Since 2010 he has been a consulting scientist at NewFields working in support of industrial clients, state agencies and the federal government.
-During this time, he has conducted environmental site investigations focused on the characterization of chemical contaminants in support of natural resource damage assessments (NRDA), CERCLA investigations and the development of cost allocation strategies.
-From 2010 to 2015 he served as a laboratory program manager for the Deepwater Horizon Oil Spill NRDA with a focus on data usability and laboratory management.
+During this time, he has conducted a variety of environmental site investigations focused on the chemical characterization of petroleum hydrocarbons, fuel distillates, coal tar, PCBs, dioxins, heavy metals, chlorinated solvents, and poly fluorinated alkyl substances (PFAS).
+From 2010 through 2015 he served as a laboratory program manager for NOAA’s Deepwater Horizon NRDA.
+Mr. Litman also consults on CERCLA cases with a focus on designing cost allocation models and assessing the liabilities of cost allocation participants.
 He has worked in a variety of laboratory settings as both an analytical chemist specializing in hydrocarbon chemistry and as a laboratory manager.
-His research interests include the history of industrial chemistry and the development of novel laboratory methods that can be used to characterize emerging contaminants.
-Mr. Litman is currently working on the development of a new method to characterize polar metabolites formed through the degradation of petroleum.
-Mr. Litman holds a B.S. in environmental chemistry from Norwich University and an M.S. in Marine and Environmental Science from Northeastern University.
+His research interests include environmental policy, the history of industrial chemistry, the optimization of analytical techniques and the development of novel methods to measure emerging contaminants.

 - M.S., Marine and Environmental Science, Northeastern University, 2018